Keep yourself updated! Sign up for our newsletter. iMPACT direct Newsletter

 • Local solution

-100 parents and caregivers of children with severe disability will be taken through in depth guidance and counselling on how to live well with disability in order to counter cultural misconceptions.
-They will also go through a comprehensive entrepreneurial and business training and 60 recipients given business stock to start sustainable businesses to support their children with basic necessities.
+20 parents and caregivers of children with severe disabilities will receive in-depth guidance and counselling on how to live well with disability in order to counter societal misconceptions.

-This way, we safeguard the well-being of parents and care-givers of children with severe disabilities who have been excluded from the provisions of person with disabilities laws.
+In this way, we safeguard the well-being of parents and care-givers of children with severe disabilities, who have been excluded from the provisions of person with disabilities laws.

 Lives improved